State Bar of Arizona

 The Bar's finances are audited every year by an independent accounting company.
-You can view the 2018 audit here.
-Please note the audit has a different format and content this year.
+You can view the 2021 audit here.
+Please note the audit has a different format and content beginning 2019.
 The Financial Accounting Standards Board issued new reporting standards to improve the presentation of financial statements for not-for-profit entities which have been implemented for this audit.
 You can view previous audits below.

 You can see our approved 2023 State Bar budget here.